burlachenkok/exploring-python3/python3-note.md

   ldd /usr/lib/x86_64-linux-gnu/libblas.so.3
   ```

-* Next you can inspect what symbols are actually in some library.
-For example with the following command you can observe that libc.so.6 is not only the C runtime library:
+* Next, you can inspect what symbols are actually in some library.
+For example, with the following command, you can observe that libc.so.6 is not only the C runtime library:
   ```bash
   objdump -T /lib/x86_64-linux-gnu/libc.so.6 | grep -E "ioctl|pthread_exit|malloc$"
   ```